Leicester: Medieval

 Knowledge of the town following the Roman withdrawal from Britain is limited.
-Certainly there is some continuation of occupation of the town, though on a much reduced scale in the 5th and 6th centuries.
+It seems to have been continually occupied after Roman protection ceased through the 5th and 6th centuries, although with a significantly reduced population.
 Its memory was preserved as the Cair Lerion of the History of the Britons.
 Following the Saxon invasion of Britain, Leicester was occupied by the Middle Angles and subsequently administered by the kingdom of Mercia.
 It was elevated to a bishopric in either 679 or 680; this see survived until the 9th century, when Leicester was captured by Danish Vikings.
 Their settlement became one of the Five Burghs of the Danelaw, although this position was short-lived.
-The Saxon bishop, meanwhile, fled to Dorchester-on-Thames and Leicester did not become a bishopric again until the Church of St Martin became Leicester Cathedral in 1927.
+The Saxon bishop, meanwhile, fled to Dorchester-on-Thames and Leicester did not become a bishopric again until the parish church of St Martin became Leicester Cathedral in 1927.
 The settlement was recorded under the name Ligeraceaster in the early 10th century.

 Following the Norman conquest, Leicester was recorded by William's Domesday Book as Ledecestre.
 It was noted as a city (civitas) but lost this status in the 11th century owing to power struggles between the Church and the aristocracy and did not become a legal city again until 1919.

 Geoffrey of Monmouth composed his History of the Kings of Britain around the year 1136, naming a King Leir as an eponymous founder figure.
 According to Geoffrey's narrative, Cordelia had buried her father beneath the river in a chamber dedicated to Janus and his feast day was an annual celebration.

-When Simon de Montfort became Lord of Leicester in 1231, he gave the city a grant to expel the Jewish population "in my time or in the time of any of my heirs to the end of the world".
+When Simon de Montfort became Earl of Leicester in 1231, he gave the borough a grant to expel the Jewish population "in my time or in the time of any of my heirs to the end of the world".
 He justified his action as being "for the good of my soul, and for the souls of my ancestors and successors".
-Leicester's Jews were allowed to move to the eastern suburbs, which were controlled by de Montfort's great-aunt and rival, Margaret, Countess of Winchester, after she took advice from the scholar and cleric Robert Grosseteste.
-There is evidence that Jews remained there until 1253, and perhaps enforcement of the banishment within the city was not rigorously enforced.
-De Montfort however issued a second edict for the expulsion of Leicester's Jews in 1253, after Grosseteste's death.
-De Montfort's many acts of anti-Jewish persecution in Leicester and elsewhere were part of a wider pattern that led to the expulsion of the Jewish population from England in 1290.
+Leicester's Jews were allowed to move to the eastern suburbs, which were controlled by de Montfort's great-aunt and rival, Margaret, Countess of Winchester, after she took advice from the scholar and cleric Robert Grosseteste, at that time Archdeacon of Leicester.
+It would appear, however, that the expulsion was largely effective, and there is no evidence of any Jews remaining in Leicester.
+De Montfort's acts of anti-Jewish persecution in Leicester and elsewhere were part of a wider pattern that led to the expulsion of the Jewish population from England in 1290.